Understanding When to Use Flap Discs and Flap Wheels Skip to content

 What Is A Flap Disc?

 A flap disc is an abrasive tool used to mold and shape metal.
-It is frequently used for welding, machining, heavy-duty equipment operations, and industrial maintenance and is made up of overlapping abrasive flaps that are attached to a backing plate.
-Cleaning flash from molds and castings, removing rust, edge grinding, deburring, and blending weld seams are common applications of flap disc.
+It is frequently used for welding, machining, heavy-duty equipment operations, and industrial maintenance, and is made up of overlapping abrasive flaps that are attached to a backing plate.
+Cleaning flash from molds and castings, removing rust, edge grinding, deburring, and blending weld seams are common applications of the flap disc.

-Advantages Of Flap Disc
+Advantages of Flap Disc

-• quick stock removal and the capacity to grind, blend and finish in one step, which can shorten project duration without sacrificing quality.
+• Quick stock removal and the capacity to grind, blend, and finish in one step, which can shorten project duration without sacrificing quality.

 • By adjusting the amount of pressure applied, it can grind and finish at the same time.
 When finishing, apply gentle pressure while grinding with hard pressure.
 You avoid the downtime that comes with switching CDs between tasks by doing this.